 Interest-bearing accounts

-Banks and financial institutions offer various types of accounts that can earn interest, including savings accounts, checking accounts, deposit accounts, and interest-bearing accounts.
+Banks and financial institutions offer various types of accounts that can earn interest, including savings accounts, and deposit accounts.
 These accounts are typically used for short-term savings, emergency funds, specific goals like travel or major purchases, or as part of a diversified investment strategy.
 They provide a safer alternative to riskier investment options and offer a convenient solution for saving money while accruing interest.
 These accounts can often be created as sub-accounts by account holders through their banking apps.

-The Pismo platform offers an API that supports a wide range of interest-bearing accounts, including savings, checking, and deposit accounts, all capable of performing daily interest calculations and payouts.
-Additionally, Pismo plans to offer interest calculations on a monthly, semi-annual, or annual basis.
+The Pismo platform offers an API that supports a wide range of interest-bearing accounts, including savings and deposit accounts, all capable of performing daily interest calculations and payouts as well as on a monthly, quarterly, semi-annual, annual basis, or at its maturity.

 Pismo offers the following bank account products, each with its own specific rules and benefits: